naru-jpn/WebPDecodingPerformance/README.md

 		...
 ```

-The process of converting WebP resource data to any data format described above is not slow.
+The process of converting WebP resource data to any data format described above is _not slow_.
 However, converting image formats or displaying images is extremely slow.
 All example code below is slow when processing continuous `index` values.

 ```
 // 1